milindrc/BackdropEasy/README.md

     <color name="back_layer_color">#4527A0</color>
     <color name="front_layer_color">#ffffff</color>

+# Useful functions

+Access any view on screen
+	getBinding()

+Or you could inflate your own menu with searchview in toolbar

+Enable search view in toolbar
+	getBinding()

 # Click Control

 For custom action on item click and preventing frament change refer this example